List of Girls und Panzer characters: Bonple High School

 Bonple High School (ボンプル学園, Bonpuru gakuen) is a Polish style high school based in Fukui Prefecture.
 The academy sports themes are mostly based from Polish national folk songs and inspired from the Home Army and the Solidarity movement, where the name of the school derived from.
-The school's emblem resembles Wojtek, a bear servied in the Polish Armed Forces in the West during WWII and their Senshado team fields the FT-17, TKS and the 7TP.
+The school's emblem resembles Wojtek, a bear who served in the Polish Armed Forces in the West during WWII, and their Sensha-dō team fields the FT-17, TKS and the 7TP.